 LGD models are calibrated to reflect a portfolio's economic downturn experience.
-In addition, for residential mortgages, a LGD floor of 10.0 per cent is applied at the segment level.
+In Basel III, exposures under residential mortgages, a LGD floor of 10.0 per cent is applied at the segment level.
+In Final Basel III Reforms, LGD flooring for residential mortgages remain at